sketchomania/googlekeepclone/README.md

     - CRUD label in note
   - separate page for each label to show notes of that label
 - { design }
-  - improve design
+  - improve design & theme look
-  - remove borders of the components
-  - make main head bar fix even when scrolling
 - { mobile View }
   - check all designs for mobile view
-- { work on this later }
+- { archieve }
   - show refresh button
   - bin feature , archive also
   - change view from grid to box may be
-  - dark mode is not satishfying
+  - dark mode perfection

-### Server
+### 📃Server

 - { todo }
   - Send data only related to the user like notes and labels of logged in user only (working on it)

-## DONE
+## DONE 🎉🎉

 ### Web

 - { done }
+  - ✅ Show loading Spinner while loading
-  - show label when clicked on it
+  - ✅ show label when clicked on it
-  - show label and notes from DB
+  - ✅ show label and notes from DB
-  - show note modal when clicked on it (anywhere)
+  - ✅ show note modal when clicked on it (anywhere)
+  - ✅ Login issues fixed
+  - { design }
+    - remove borders of the components
+    - make main head bar fix even when scrolling

 ### Server